nrwl/nx/docs/shared/migration/migration-angular.md

 Your application code is self-contained within the `src` folder of your Angular CLI workspace.

 - Copy the `src` folder from your Angular CLI project to the `apps/<app name>` folder, overwriting the existing `src` folder.
-- Copy any project-specific configuration files, such as `browserslist`, or service worker configuration files into their relative path under the `apps/<app name>` folder.
+- Copy any project-specific configuration files, such as `browserslist`, or service worker configuration files into their relative path under `src` in the root of the repo.
-- Transfer the `assets`, `scripts`, `styles`, and build-specific configuration, such as service worker configuration, from your Angular CLI `angular.json` to the `apps/<app name>/project.json` file.
+- Transfer the `assets`, `scripts`, `styles`, and build-specific configuration, such as service worker configuration, from your Angular CLI `angular.json` to the root-level `project.json` file.

 Verify your application runs correctly by running: